• Skip to main content

 • Add some spices to the food processor alongside with the flour, like cinnamon or cardamom.

-• You can also sprinkle the scone with coconut sugar before baking them for added sweet flavor.
+• You can also brush with plant milk the scones and then sprinkle with some coconut sugar before baking for added sweet flavor.

 There is a hand transferring a date scone on a plate.
 You can see a small bowl with some jam and there are more scones in the background as well.